-Pete’s Paleo, of course, also targets those following a paleo diet.
+Pete’s Real Food, of course, also targets those following a paleo diet.
 All the meals are crafted from both organic and seasonal components, so you never get something out of season or rubbery tasting because of preservatives.
 This also means that the menu rotates weekly and seasonally, so you are unlikely to get bored with their options.

 The flavor is pretty good across the board.
 For an added bonus, they offer a 21-day sugar detox program to help people get rid of their craving for processed sugar.

 - 20 planned or à la carte menu items that are low-carb + dairy and soy-free

 - Great for those looking to simpler foods